 Laboratories use several techniques to analyze picric acid depending on its specific properties:

 - High-performance liquid chromatography (HPLC) : This method is preferred for quantifying picric acid in complex samples.
-Its sensitivity and accuracy allow the detection of low concentrations with high reliability.
+Its sensitivity and precision allow for the reliable detection of low concentrations.

 - Spectrophotometry : By measuring the light absorption of solutions containing picric acid, this method offers a rapid alternative for quantitative analyses.